What is a Transfer on Death (TOD) account?

 Yes, New York allows the use of TOD registrations for certain assets.
 These are typically available for brokerage accounts, securities, and in some cases, other financial assets.
 New York's recognition of TOD accounts helps streamline the process of transferring assets upon death directly to the beneficiary named on the account.

-Do TOD accounts bypass probate in New York?
+Do Transfer on Death accounts bypass probate in New York?

 Yes, TOD accounts bypass the probate process in New York.
 By designating a beneficiary directly on the account, the assets pass directly to that person upon the death of the account owner, without being subject to the probate process.
 This can simplify and speed up the transfer of assets, as well as maintain privacy regarding the financial details of the deceased.